etamity/jxml-react/README.md

 # Example:

-Create a yaml file with extension `example.jxml`
+Create a yaml file with extension `./example.jxml`

 ```yaml
 ---